whitslea/QA-Whitneys-Homework/Profile-Whitney.md

-# One of my favorite foods is oxtails
+# One of my favorite foods is Pizza
 # My favorite food is Carolina Blue